-- Work with Study Abroad Director to Identify a program provider or in-country host and begin working with them on a draft proposal of your itinerary, logistics, and program inclusions.
-Providers and in-country hosts must be vetted and approved by the Study Abroad Director and University Counsel.
+- Work with Study Abroad Program Manager to Identify a program provider or in-country host and begin working with them on a draft proposal of your itinerary, logistics, and program inclusions.
+Providers and in-country hosts must be vetted and approved by the study abroad office and university risk management department.

-- Completed proposals for all new and recurring programs must be submitted to the Study Abroad Director by November 1 for programs that will occur the following year.
+- Completed proposals for all new and recurring programs must be submitted to the Study Abroad Program Manager by September 1 for programs that will occur the following year.